LT-IntroToAI-SY2526/assignment3-per4-MaksPrzybyl/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+How to use a database in coding, and how easily databases can be added to.
+I also learned how to use asserts.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+First, you type in a specific phrase, then, it scrubs through all the checks.
+If any answers match the prompt, it will list them out.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+This system could be used to organizes somebody's collection.
+For example, you could plug in all the games in my collection by release year, the system it released on, the publisher, ect...
+Also, this system could be improved by adding multiple phrases that give the same results.
+Example: what movies were made in 2007/what movies released in 2007